doramagnoni/DoriWonderCabinet/README.md

 # UX

-## Website owner business goals
+## Website owner's business goals

-This website serves as a virtual cabinet of curiosities where I  showcase mycollection of unique and unusual plants.
+This website serves as a virtual cabinet of curiosities where I  showcase my collection of unique and unusual plants.
 Each plant will be presented in its own dedicated section with detailed information about its care, origins, and any fascinating or quirky facts associated with it.

 ## User goals

 ### New user goals:
-- user is able to find information regarding plant care and tips how to keep plants happy.
+- The user is able to find information regarding plant care and tips on how to keep plants happy.
-- user can find inspiration for home decor.
+- The user can find inspiration for home decor.
-- thhe user can follow comprehensive and easy to folloow tutorials.
+- Rhe user can follow comprehensive and easy-to-follow tutorials.

 ### Returning user goals:
-- user can learn more about the history of the Cabinet of curiosities.
+- Users can learn more about the history of the Cabinet of Curiosities.
-- user can send a message to the website's owner using a contact form in order to get help with plant care or exchange ideas on dispaying cabinets of curiosities and home decor.
+- Users can send a message to the website's owner using a contact form in order to get help with plant care or exchange ideas on displaying cabinets of curiosities and home decor.

 ## User stories

 ### As a business owner:
 * I would like to present myself and my website clearly to potential visitors.
-* I want the visitors of my website to find interesting and well presented information on plant care and tips on identifying different factors that can potentially harm their plants.
+* I want the visitors to my website to find interesting and well-presented information on plant care and tips on identifying different factors that can potentially harm their plants.
 * I want the visitors of my webpage to be able to learn how to use my website intuitively and easily.
-* I would like to build and maintain relationship with potential and current visitors.
+* I would like to build and maintain relationships with potential and current visitors.

 ### As a new customer:
 * I wish to find information about plants and care tips.